openshift/insights-operator/docs/gathered-data.md

 - 4.3.23+
 - 4.4.6+

+### Changes
+- "cluster-monitoring-config" ConfigMap data since versions 4.6.22+ and 4.7.0+
+- "cluster-config-v1" ConfigMap since versions 4.9+

-### Notes
+### Anonymization
-**Anonymization**:
-If the content of ConfigMap contains a parseable PEM structure (like certificate) it removes the inside of PEM blocks.
-For ConfigMap of type BinaryData it is encoded as standard base64.
-In the archive under configmaps we store name of the namespace, name of the ConfigMap and then each ConfigMap Key.
+If the content of a ConfigMap contains a parseable PEM structure (like a certificate), it removes the inside of PEM blocks.
+For ConfigMap of type BinaryData, it is encoded as standard base64.
+In the archive under configmaps, we store the name of the namespace, the name of the ConfigMap, and then each ConfigMap Key.

-For example config/configmaps/NAMESPACENAME/CONFIGMAPNAME/CONFIGMAPKEY1
+For example: ```config/configmaps/NAMESPACENAME/CONFIGMAPNAME/CONFIGMAPKEY1```

-**Additional data**:
-- "cluster-monitoring-config" ConfigMap data since versions:
-  - 4.6.22+
-  - 4.7+

-- "cluster-config-v1" ConfigMap since versions:
-  - 4.9+

 ## ContainerImages